-A description of amendments to the GSP will be provided in the five-year report, including adopted amendments, recommended amendments for future updates, and amendments that are underway during development of the five-year report.
+A description of amendments to the GSP will be provided in the five-year reportperiodic evaluation, including adopted amendments, recommended amendments for future updates, and amendments that are underway during development of the five-year report periodic evaluation.

 9.4.9.
 Coordination